pabaq/CarND-Behavioral-Cloning/README.md

 Not only that the side cameras can be used to extend the data by a factor of 3, they also provide important information of a possible car shift from the center of the lane.
-By treating the scene captured by a side camera as being viewed from the center of the car an artificial shift can be created.
+By treating the scene captured by a side camera as if it were viewed from the center of the vehicle, an artificial shift can be created.
 If the measured steering is then adjusted in a way that it would steer the car back to the lane center, data can be generated that may help the car to recover from poor situations.

-Let's have a look on the histograms of the collected data for both tracks.
-On the left side only the images of the center camera are used.
+Let's take a look at the histograms of the collected data for both tracks.
+On the left side, only the images of the middle camera are used.
 On the right side, the dataset is the same.
-However, for each captured scene the images are drawn randomly from all three cameras with equal probability.
-The number of samples stays constant.
-If an image of a lateral camera is drawn the steering label is adjusted by a value of 0.2 (left camera +0.2, right camera -0.2)
+However, for each scene captured, the images from all three cameras are drawn randomly with the same probability.
+The number of samples remains constant.
+When an image from a side camera is drawn, the steering label is adjusted by a value of 0.2 (left camera +0.2, right camera -0.2)

 | using only the center camera | using all cameras with equal probability |
 | ------------------ | --------------- |
 | ![][lake_center]   | ![][lake_all]   |
 | ![][jungle_center] | ![][jungle_all] |

-The following statements can be drawn:
+The following statements can be made:

 - The lake track has a slight left shift.
-However, by having added a counter-clockwise lap this is already somewhat eased.
+However, by having added a counter-clockwise lap this is already mitigated somewhat.
-- When using only the center camera, the major part of the steering values are small for the lake track.
-That is, there are large portions of straight stretches on the track.
-This can lead to problems navigating the car in the curves, as the network is mainly taught to drive straight.
+- If only the middle camera is used, most of the steering values for the lake track are small.
+  That is, there are large portions of straight sections on the track.
+This can cause problems in navigating the vehicle through turns, since the network is mainly taught to drive straight.
-- By randomly drawing samples of all three cameras (and adjusting the steering for the lateral ones) this bias can be reduced by stretching the distribution.
+- By randomly sampling from all three cameras (and adjusting the steering for the side cameras), this bias can be reduced by stretching the distribution.
-- The jungle track is longer and therefore delivers more data.
+- The jungle track is longer and therefore provides more data.
-- Furthermore it has much more curves and requires some aggressive steering.
-It can already be seen, that if the network would be trained just with the lake track data, it would be hard to master the jungle track, since the lake track misses the sharp curves to learn from.
+- It also has many more turns and requires aggressive steering.
+It can already be seen that it would be difficult to master the jungle track if the network were trained using only the data from the lake track, since the lake track does not contain the sharp turns to learn from.

-Using the three cameras is one way to augment the data set and therefore help the network to generalize.
-Let's introduce some more augmentations to further extend our generalization tools.
+Using the three cameras is one way to extend the dataset to help the network generalize.
+We now want to introduce some more augmentations to further extend our generalization tools.

 ## Data Augmentation
 The following augmentation methods have been implemented in [``augmentation.py``][augmentation]